metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Optional:

 - `authorization` (Attributes) Authorization header configuration to authenticate against the target HTTP endpoint. (see [below for nested schema](#nestedatt--spec--http_sd_configs--authorization))
-- `basic_auth` (Attributes) BasicAuth information to authenticate against the target HTTP endpoint.
-More info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--http_sd_configs--basic_auth))
+- `basic_auth` (Attributes) BasicAuth information to authenticate against the target HTTP endpoint.More info: https://prometheus.io/docs/operating/configuration/#endpoints (see [below for nested schema](#nestedatt--spec--http_sd_configs--basic_auth))
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
-IP and domain names can contain port numbers.
-It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
+IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
-- `proxy_connect_header` (Attributes) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
-It requires Prometheus >= v2.43.0. (see [below for nested schema](#nestedatt--spec--http_sd_configs--proxy_connect_header))
+- `proxy_connect_header` (Attributes) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0. (see [below for nested schema](#nestedatt--spec--http_sd_configs--proxy_connect_header))
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
-If unset, Prometheus uses its default value.
-It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
-- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
-It requires Prometheus >= v2.43.0.
+- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.It requires Prometheus >= v2.43.0.
-- `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-query the endpoint to update the target list.
+- `refresh_interval` (String) RefreshInterval configures the refresh interval at which Prometheus will re-query theendpoint to update the target list.
 - `tls_config` (Attributes) TLS configuration applying to the target HTTP endpoint. (see [below for nested schema](#nestedatt--spec--http_sd_configs--tls_config))

 <a id="nestedatt--spec--http_sd_configs--authorization"></a>